Ezrill-Lin/DataPipeline-for-ExplicitMemory/README.md

 # Reasoning Data Pipeline for Supervised Fine-Tuning of LLMs
 This repository contains a complete data curation and filtering pipeline for preparing high-quality datasets for Supervised Fine-Tuning (SFT) of Large Language Models (LLMs), with a focus on enhancing logical, mathematical, coding, and linguistic reasoning capabilities.

-**The final version of supervised fine-tuning data used for ExplicitMemory project is: `sftdata.json`**

 ## 🚀 Usage
 You can directly see the pipeline working by running the following file